Void-n-Null/rebang/README.md

 ## Intelligent Search with Bang Discovery

-The search bar on the **!ReBang** home page does more than just accept queries:

 * **Bang autocomplete** - Discover new bangs as you type with intelligent suggestions
 * **Visual indicators** - See which bangs are available for your current query
 * **Instant feedback** - Know exactly where you'll be redirected before pressing Enter